Matthew joined LEF in October 2013 as its first chief executive.

 He has had longstanding involvement in the role of law as a tool for social justice, both through grantmaking and work in delivery charities.
 Matthew has worked in the foundation sector since 2004 when he joined the Baring Foundation as deputy director.

 Previously, he was director of community work at Community Links in east London, where he continued as an advisor from 2004-2012; and, from 2007-2009, was seconded to the Prime Minister’s Council on Social Action.
 He is the author of publications on legal advice, social action, public services, the voluntary sector and grant-making.

-Belinda is the administration manager and has worked at TLEF since 2012.
+Belinda is the Operations Manager and has worked at LEF since 2012.